pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot
-Step by Step Guide from Start to End of This Project.
-Mandatory only, bonus not included.
+Step by Step Guide from the start to end of This Project.
+Mandatory only, this guide doesn't cover the bonus part.

 ## This Guide Information
 This guide has 7 Parts: